esony/culture-trip/README.md

 ## Live demo

-A live demo is hosted on [Google Cloud](https://culture-trip-ji4iccy6cq-lz.a.run.app/).
+A live demo hosted on Google Cloud can be accessed at [trip.esony.net](https://trip.esony.net/).

 ## Local development